tschoolderman/Notes/bash_scripting.md

 This will create 1 file named '1 2 3 4 5'

 You can change the IFS command with: `IFS=","`, but this overwrites the default values
+Except when used inside a script.
+If changed inside a script it will only affect the script.

 ### Globbing
 Globbing is used as a shortcut for listing the files thhat a command should operate on.